-FOUNDER // executive director
+FOUNDER / executive director

 Amanda Sissman grew up on both coasts of the US.
 She received her undergraduate degree in Communications and Media Arts from UC San Diego, attending classes at UC Santa Cruz and Royal Holloway at the University of London.
 After graduating she became a flight attendant for United Airlines.
 Based out of Washington D.C., she visited 15 countries and most of the United States in the course of just a year!
 Late in 2008 she moved to Lawrence, Kansas to begin a new adventure as the Program Director for University of Kansas Hillel.
 While a member of the Hillel staff she attended Brandeis Collegiate Institute (BCI) in the summer of 2009.
 The following year she moved back to California to become the Assistant Director of BCI, a position she held until 2014.
 In May 2013 she married Daniel in Italy, and in June 2014 they welcomed their daughter into the world.
 Amanda now enjoys being a Mother, working as the Assistant Director for the Advot Project, and teaching pottery classes at a local ceramics studio.

-Lauren is a double major in the fields of Psychology and Child & Adolescent Development at California State University, Northridge.
+Lauren Budman is a double major in the fields of Psychology and Child & Adolescent Development at California State University, Northridge.
 She is an active member of the campus, participating in research labs, honor societies, and holding the position of Recruitment Chair for the University's Jewish interest sorority, Sigma Alpha Epsilon Pi.
 Lauren is also involved in local Jewish organizations and spends some free time volunteering and fundraising.
-She is especially passionate about the Advot project, and enjoys working hands-on with the program.
+She is especially passionate about The Advot Project, and enjoys working hands-on with the program.
 Lauren spent most of her childhood participating in some on-camera work and staring in local plays and musicals.
 She loves to travel and go to amusement parks for fun, is fluent in Spanish, and is learning Hebrew.
-Lauren plans on continuing her education by attending graduate school next year while remaining a member of the Advot family along the way!
+Lauren plans on continuing her education by attending graduate school next year while remaining a member of The Advot Project family along the way!